daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 - The most **helpful error and warning messages** that I have seen in any JavaScript library.
 - **Components are self-contained**; markup and behavior ([and even styles](http://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html)) live in the same place, making components very reusable.

+**October 19, 2015 Update:** We will not be building a true Isomorphic JavaScript app.
+If you disable JavaScript your Browser, a page will be rendered just fine for the most part, but it will not render any characters because that requires more work by fetching data from the database and then passing it to the root React component that will need to pass the data down to its children components, which is outside the scope of this tutorial.

 I really like this excerpt from the [React v0.14 Beta 1 blog post](http://facebook.github.io/react/blog/2015/07/03/react-v0.14-beta-1.html) announcement that sums up nicely what React is all about:

 > It's become clear that the beauty and essence of React has nothing to do with browsers or the DOM.
 We think the true foundations of React are simply ideas of components and elements: being able to describe what you want to render in a declarative way.